Types of Lithium Brine Deposits

 The Salton Sea in Southern California is the best-known example of a geothermal lithium brine deposit.
 Simbol Materials, a private California-based company, had plans to produce high-purity lithium carbonate from discharge brine borrowed from geothermal plants operating on the Salton Sea.

 It would have used a unique reverse-osmosis process to eliminate the need for solar evaporation, making operations more timely and cost effective.

 For over a year and a half, Simbol validated the process at its demonstration plant in California, and said in January 2015 that it had plans to begin construction of a large-scale plant.
 However, operations came to an abrupt halt when the Desert Sun reported that Simbol had fired 38 workers from its demonstration plant at the start of February 2015.

 Currently working in the Salton Sea geothermal field is Controlled Thermal Resources.
-The company is in advanced development of the Hell’s Kitchen Lithium and Power project.
-The project, which has an estimated 30 year life, has a total lithium resource capacity of 300,000 tonnes per year LCE and total resource capacity of 1,100 MW.
+The company is in advanced development of the Hell’s Kitchen lithium and power project.
+The asset, which has an estimated 30 year life, has a total lithium resource capacity of 300,000 tonnes per year of lithium carbonate equivalent and a total resource capacity of 1,100 MW.

 Aside from those activities, PurLucid Treatment Solutions has reportedly developed technology that is normally used to extract lithium from oil field brines, and has adapted it for geothermal brines.
 It is thought to be an environmentally friendly option.